Background

-On November 30, 2018, Canada, the United States, and Mexico signed the new Canada-United States-Mexico Agreement (CUSMA) / United States-Mexico-Canada Agreement (USMCA) / Tratado entre México, Estados Unidos y Canadá (T-MEC).
-This agreement will modernize the North American Free Trade Agreement (NAFTA) by addressing current trade challenges in key industries, such as agriculture and automotive, and making improvements to better facilitate the free flow of goods between all three countries.
-Tariff-free access to markets will continue and provisions have been included for important issues like intellectual property, labour standards, gender equality, and indigenous peoples’ rights.
+On July 1, 2020, the Canada-United States-Mexico Agreement (CUSMA) / United States-Mexico-Canada Agreement (USMCA) / Tratado entre México, Estados Unidos y Canadá (T-MEC) came into force.
+This agreement modernized the North American Free Trade Agreement (NAFTA) by addressing trade challenges in key industries, such as agriculture and automotive, and making improvements to better facilitate the free flow of goods between all three countries.
+Provisions were included to address important issues related to intellectual property, labour standards, gender equality, Indigenous Peoples’ rights, and more.

 CUSMA Webinar Now Available On Demand